Last Updated on April 6, 2022 by Jennifer Pallian BSc, RD

 - 1 tbsp pure vanilla extract

-Combine butter, cocoa powder, confectioners' sugar and salt in a stand mixer fitted with the paddle attachment.
+- Combine butter, cocoa powder, confectioners' sugar and salt in a stand mixer fitted with the whisk attachment.
 Beat on medium speed until well combined, about a minute.
-Reduce speed to low and incorporate vanilla extract, whipping cream and cooled chocolate, then turn speed back up to medium and beat for about 2 minutes, until pale and very fluffy.
+Reduce speed to low and incorporate vanilla extract, whipping cream and cooled chocolate, then turn speed back up to medium and beat for about 5 minutes, until pale and very fluffy.
 Pipe (I used Wilton Large Open Star tip) or spread onto fully cooled cake or cupcakes.